 Do not alter the catalog number for conformity with other catalog numbers listed on the Label page.

 Where no catalog number exists, you must enter ‘none’ into the catalog number field (note the lowercase ‘n’).

 The ‘Format’ section outlines all the possible information there is to capture about the format of a release.

 Depending on the format, certain format information cannot be left blank.
-For example if you’re submitting a vinyl record you must also identify the size.
-The mandatory fields are marked with a red asterix.
+For example, if you’re submitting a vinyl record you must also identify the size.
+The mandatory fields are marked with a red asterisk.
 The non-mandatory fields can be left blank as they are not part of the minimum requirements for a new submission.

-If you have a release with multiple formats, for example a box set with 5 vinyls and 5 CDs, you can add additional formats with the ‘Add format’ button (but you should stick to simple, single-format releases when starting out).
+If you have a release with multiple formats, for example, a box set with 5 vinyl records and 5 CDs, you can add additional formats with the ‘Add format’ button (but you should stick to simple, single-format releases when starting out).

 Make sure you follow the Discogs Standard Capitalization rule: if any part of the track title is written on the release in ALL CAPS, or without any caps, you need to adjust the track title slightly so that the first letter of every word is capitalized.